Mark Pimentel, MD, FRCPC

 Allison Siebecker, ND, MSOM, LAc

-Dr. Allison Siebecker has worked in the nutritional field since 1988 and is a 2005 graduate of The National College of Natural Medicine (NCNM) where she earned her Doctorate in Naturopathic Medicine and her Masters in Oriental Medicine.
-Dr Siebecker is the Medical Director of the SIBO Center for Digestive Health at NCNM Clinic in Portland, OR, where she specializes in the treatment of SIBO.
-She is instructor of Advanced Gastroenterology at NCNM, teaches continuing education classes for physicians, is the author of the educational website siboinfo.com and is writing a book synthesizing the SIBO data into one source.
-In 2005 and 2013, she received the Best in Naturopathy award from the Townsend Letter for her articles “Traditional Bone Broth in Modern Health and Disease” (2005) and “Small Intestine Bacterial Overgrowth: Often Overlooked Cause of IBS” (2013).
+Allison Siebecker, ND, MSOM, LAc, is the co-founder and Medical Director of the SIBO Center for Digestive Health at the NCNM Clinic in Portland, Oregon, where she specializes in the treatment of SIBO.
+She is an instructor of advanced gastroenterology at NCNM, teaches continuing education classes on SIBO, nutrition and gastroenterology for physicians, and is the author of the educational website siboinfo.com.
+She is a frequent guest on health podcasts, summits and internet radio, and is writing a book synthesizing the SIBO data into one source.

 Dr. Leonard Weinstock was born and raised in New York and moved to St. Louis in 1985.
 Dr. Weinstock received a BA Magna Cum Laude from University of Vermont and the medical degree from University of Rochester School of Medicine.
 He completed his postgraduate training and was chief resident in Internal Medicine at Rochester General Hospital.
 His Gastroenterology Fellowship was performed at Washington University School of Medicine in St. Louis.